-Organized by the European Commission, the “European Days of Development 2018”, which will be held on June 5 and 6 in the Belgian capital, bring together the world development community to share ideas and experiences to inspire new alliances and innovate in solutions for the challenges facing the planet.
+Organized by the European Commission, the “European Days of Development 2018”, which will be held on June 5 and 6 in the Belgian capital, bring together the world development community to share ideas and experiences to inspire new alliances and innovate solutions for the challenges facing the planet.

 Under the slogan “Women and girls in the vanguard of sustainable development: protection, empowerment, investment”, the agenda of the European Development Days of 2018 will be developed around three themes and key priorities in the current context: “to ensure the physical and psychological integrity of girls and women “(physical autonomy); “promote the economic and social empowerment of girls and women” ¨ (economic autonomy) and “strengthen the voice and participation of girls and women” (political autonomy).

 Before the beginning of the day, the Queen held a private meeting with Queen Mathilde of Belgium, at the Royal Palace of Laeken.
 In the end, they went together to attend the European Development Days.

-Then Doña Letizia accompanied by Queen Mathilde and the attending Heads of State and Government, moved to the auditorium before the beginning the inaugural session of the XII edition of the “European Days of Development 2018”.
+Then Doña Letizia accompanied by Queen Mathilde and the attending Heads of State and Government, moved to the auditorium before the beginning of the inaugural session of the XII edition of the “European Days of Development 2018”.

 Speaking at the event Queen Letizia said,” Europe plays an essential role in the social policies that lead the way to cooperation.
 As the UN and the European Commission affirm, a cross-cutting equality approach is the backbone in the development of the capacities that every human being deserves: education opportunities, access to health services and quality nutrition and to move freely and safely.
 Fighting the combination of poverty and gender inequality, demands a balance between both the public and private spheres in our life, between the political and economic, and family and beliefs.”